bartverdonck/Sitecore-Forms-Extensions/README.md

 More info can be found on my blog. http://onelittlespark.bartverdonck.be/container-support-for-sitecore-forms-extensions/

-## Nuget Support
+### Nuget

 Some feature like "Value Provider Store Back" and "Value Provider Conditions" can be further customized and extended upon.
-For this, a nuget package is now available.
+For this, a nuget package is available.
 Please add a reference to *SitecoreFormsExtensions.Core* and *Sitecore.ExperienceForms* inside your .NET project.
 The package is hosted on nuget.org.

 Note that the nuget package only contains the Sitecore Forms Extensions codebase, it does not include the Sitecore items, razor files and javascripts.
 You still need to install the module in a conventional way (either download and install the package, or use the container asset image).

-## Why
+## Compatibility

-This module aims to add even more functionalities to the Sitecore Forms module that was released with Sitecore 9.
+- For Sitecore 10 use version 3.0

-- For Sitecore 9.3+ (include SC10) use version 3.0
+- For Sitecore 9.3+ use version 3.0
 - For Sitecore 9.1.x till 9.2.x use version 2.3.1
 - For Sitecore 9.0.x use version 1.8.3

+Older Sitecore versions are not supported.

+## Contributing

+Want to contribute to SFE?
+Great!
+This section will explain how to setup the project for modifications.
+Contributions are added via pull requests.

+### Initial setup 💻
+1. If your local IIS is listening on port 443, you'll need to stop it for now.
+    ```
+    iisreset /stop
+    ```

+2. Before you can run the solution, you will need to prepare the following for the Sitecore container environment:
+   * A valid/trusted wildcard certificate for `*.sfe.localhost`
+   * Hosts file entries for
+     * cm.sfe.localhost
+     * id.sfe.localhost
+   * Add your `license.xml` to the `/docker/data/licence` folder
+   * Put your base64 license in the .env file.
+(For xp roles)

+   The provided `init.ps1` will take care of these requirements, but **you should review its contents before running.**

+   > You must use an elevated/Administrator Windows PowerShell 5.1 prompt for
+   > this command, PowerShell 7 is not supported at this time.

+    ```ps1
+    .\init.ps1 -InitEnv -LicenseXmlPath "C:\path\to\license.xml"
+    ```

+3. Spin up the environmont
+    ```ps1
+    docker-compose up -d
+    ```

+4. Deserialize content
+    ```ps1
+    dotnet tool restore
+    dotnet sitecore login
+    dotnet sitecore ser push
+    dotnet sitecore publish
+    ```

+### Testing new functionality
+When adding new functionality to the codebase, please add a test-form in the sitecore content tree (/sitecore/Forms).
+Also, add a page of the template `/sitecore/templates/Project/FormsExtensionsTester/Pages/ContentPage` in the test-website, referencing the form containing the test of the functionality.

 ## Changelog
 ### 3.0 (for Sitecore 9.3+) (This version is compatible with Sitecore 10)